huijing/slides/63-moz-roadshow-eu-2019/README.md

 - every line must have the same number of columns otherwise the whole thing is moot
 - change your layout without having to touch the code for the grid items, only the grid areas *(change grid area of banana)*
 - *(Switch to Braun poster example)*
+- here I've named the key areas of the grid to match what content is in it, like *title*, *text*, and so on
-- using named grid areas can make it easier to adjust the positions of certain elements when the viewport size changes *(proceed to resize browser and hit 3 layouts)*
+- when the viewport size changes, I adjust the positions of the elements by touching the CSS for only the grid container *(proceed to resize browser and hit 3 layouts)*
+- you can see how the grid area names, and hence the grid item assigned to it, have been tweaked
 - non-rectangular or disconnected regions may be permitted in future, but for now, just rectangles, no Tetris shapes or that sort of thing

 ---

-- like Flexbox, alignment properties are applicable to Grid, and we have all 6 values at our disposal
+- like Flexbox, Grid can also use the box alignment properties
 - for Grid, we can use `justify-items` and `justify-self` to adjust content within its grid cell along the inline axis *(do start, center, end)*
 - another category of alignment properties that I didn't mention earlier, are **overflow** alignment keywords
 - sometimes there will be situations where the total size of the grid items is larger than the grid container, causing overflow
-- for example, in this case, if the `justify-content` value is set to `end`, you will end up with data loss, because it's impossible to scroll to the overflowed content
+- for example, in this case, if the `align-content` value is set to `end`, you will end up with data loss, because it's impossible to scroll to the overflowed content
 - `unsafe` will honour the specified alignment even if this scenario occurs, while `safe` will change the alignment to one that avoids data loss

 ---